Constipation

-‘Constipation’ is when your bowel motions (‘poos’) are hard.
+Constipation is when your bowel motions (‘poos’) are hard.
 They may be knobbly and difficult to get out.
-It is a common problem in the community.
+It is a common problem.

-Normally people have between one and three soft, easy motions each day to one every other day.
+Normally people have between 1 and 3 soft, easy motions each day to 1 every other day.

-If you or a family member has constipation, it can be caused by a number of factors, most common of which include lack of sufficient intake of fluid or fibre in your diet.
+If you or a family member has constipation, it can be caused by a number of factors, most common of which include not getting enough fluid or fibre in your diet.

 Constipation may also be a symptom of a more serious problem, like bowel cancer.